Richard-Sti/TaskmasterMPI/README.md

 # TaskmasterMPI

-A simple Python taskmaster that delagates the evaluation of a function ``f(task)`` where ``task`` is an element of a vector tasks.
+A simple Python MPI taskmaster that delagates the evaluation of a function ``f(task)`` where ``task`` is an element of a vector tasks.
 A new task is delegated whenever a worker is free.
 Function ``f(x)`` is not expected to take any other arguments and or return anything, instead it should write its output directly to disk and the user can then read those in.

+The zero rank does no work and instead only sends work to higher rank processes whenever they become available.

 ## Installation